itouakirai/AppleMusicDecrypt/README.md

 ### Use pre-built script (For Windows)

-Download latest build from [Actions](https://github.com/WorldObservationLog/AppleMusicDecrypt/actions) (need login your GitHub account).
+Download latest build from [Actions](https://github.com/WorldObservationLog/AppleMusicDecrypt/actions) .
 Unzip it, and run `main.exe`

 ### Manually Run